 rasam can be had plain like a soup as an appetizer. it can also be served with steamed rice along with a side vegetable dish or even along with vegetable sambar.

-if you are looking for more rasam recipes then do check:
+if you are looking for more rasam varieties then do check:

 rasam recipe made without rasam powder - this rasam is sour, spicy and is warming to the palette